 CD Keys often has NOW TV offers.
 They can range from £4.99 to just £1 off.
 These change constantly, and come in and out of stock all the time, so it’s to keep an eye out on the CD Keys website itself.

 Sky Sports covers a wide range of competitions, but the advent of new services has means that is doesn’t necessarily have everything.
 For example, sticking with Football, BT Sport has exclusive rights to broadcast the Champions League in the UK.
 It’s also the only place to watch live MotoGP, and UFC.

 BT Sports has its own streaming service available through its app.
 At £25 a month it’s not cheap and unfortunately there are precious few discounts around.

 This season more Premier League games than ever are broadcast live, and the ways to watch your favourite team are growing.
 Amazon Prime will be covering 20 games over two weeks in December.

-The good news is tat if you’ve never had an Amazon Prime account before, you can get a free 30-day trail here.
+The good news is that if you’ve never had an Amazon Prime account before, you can get a free 30-day trail here.
 If you have previously signed up, the trail may not be available to you.
 It all depends on how long ago your last subscription was.

-The monthly subscription to Amazon Prime is £5.99, so if you that route, be sure to only start your subscription in December and cancel it afterwards.
+The monthly subscription to Amazon Prime is £5.99, so if you go that route, be sure to only start your subscription in December and cancel it afterwards.
 Often if you cancel a little late Amazon will refund you the difference.